 a) The project would not result in changes in currents, or the course or direction of water movements, in either marine or fresh waters.
 Conversely, it would reduce the potential for slope failure of the bank at the mouth of Toro Canyon Creek that could have impacted Toro Canyon Creek in this way.
+The project description includes removal of a portion of a legal nonconforming metal gate structure constructed by a previous owner of the property.
+The gate is located across the creek just south of Padaro Lane, partially on the subject parcel.
+This gate could obstruct the flow of water during major storm events and its removal would be a beneficial impact.

-b-d) The project would create minor amounts of additional storm water runoff as a result of newly constructed impermeable surfaces (i.e. structures, driveways, patios, etc.) associated with the proposed residence on Proposed Parcel A and future residential development to be located on Proposed Parcel B. Construction activities such as grading could also potentially create temporary runoff and erosion problems.
+b-g) The project would create minor amounts of additional storm water runoff as a result of newly constructed impermeable surfaces (i.e. structures, driveways, patios, etc.) associated with the proposed residence on Proposed Parcel A and future residential development to be located on Proposed Parcel B. Construction activities such as grading could also potentially create temporary runoff and erosion problems.